hodc/GRPC-Bidirectional-communication/README.md

 # GRPC-Bidirectional-communication
-An example of GRPC Bi-directional project
+An example of GRPC Bi-directional project between client and server.
+The client can receive commands to execute and send response to server.